vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/overview.md

 ### Resilience

-1. Following a failure of the application or server or n/w, the replication can continue from any of the available server nodes
+1. Following a failure of the application or server or n/w, the replication can continue from any of the available server nodes.

 2. Replication continues from the transaction immediately after the transaction that was last acknowledged by the application.
 There will be no transactions that will be missed by the application.

 ### Security

-   CDC in YugabyteDB being based on the Postgres Logical Replication model means
+CDC in YugabyteDB being based on the Postgres Logical Replication model means:

-1. CDC user persona will be a 'PG Replication client'
+1. CDC user persona will be a 'PG Replication client'.

-2. A standard replication connection is used for consumption and all the server side configurations of authentication, authorizations, SSL modes and connection load balancing automatically can be leveraged
+2. A standard replication connection is used for consumption and all the server side configurations of authentication, authorizations, SSL modes and connection load balancing automatically can be leveraged.

 ## Limitations